 International Strategy: 2025 - 2030

 Purpose of Report:

-This report presents a new International Strategy for Glasgow to the committee.
+To present City Administration Committee with, and seek approval for, a new International Strategy for Glasgow.

-Recommendation:
+Recommendations:

 The Committee is asked to:

-Discuss the attached draft International Strategy 2025 - 2030 for the city; and
+Note the contents of the report including the proposed next steps; and Approve the attached International Strategy 2025 - 2030 for the city.

-Refer the strategy to the City Administration Committee for approval

 Ward No(s): Citywide: ✓

 Local member(s) advised: Yes □ No □ consulted: Yes □ No □